whyshams/ollyo-gallery-task/README.md

 # Thank You, Ollyo, for the opportunity

 I have created the gallery that has been assigned to me as a task in Ollyo's interview process.
 I have tried commenting on almost every aspect of the code in the code as much as I could to let you more aware of my thinking and working process.
 I have tried to stick to the requirements as much as possible and did not use any image library.
 However, I have used react-dnd for drag and drop data collection and tailwind CSS for easier CSS designing.
 I have gone the extra mile to make the photo gallery responsive for all devices.
+I have commented adequately in my code to convey my reason for using the methods I have used to create the photo library.

 # This website is hosted